Preston Lake, Ontario: History

 Archaic native artifacts more than 3,000 years old have been found around Preston Lake.
 The native Seneca (Iroquois) people had a settlement near Preston Lake from 1500 to 1650 A.D.

 In 1802, Frederic Baron de Hoen was granted 2600 acre in Whitchurch Township around the lake, owning lots 10 and 11, concession 4.
 He received the grants as a Hessian soldier for service with the British Army in the American War of Independence.
 Through the years a story was handed down that he sold 400 acre of land for the cost of a horse and saddle to Peter Reesor, a Pennsylvania Dutch settler who registered the land in 1805.
 Reesor's family and fellow Pennsylvanians began settling the area in 1803, continuing with other Mennonite families (the Tauns and Brillingers) between 1850 and 1900, and the lake was then known as Reesor Lake.

-Ressor Lake became Middleton Lake after the Middletons bought the land from the Ressors at the turn of the century.
+Reesor Lake became Middleton Lake after the Middletons bought the land from the Reesors at the turn of the century.
 In 1920, the Middletons sold their land to George and Annie Preston who developed the lakeshore as a summer tourist resort in the early 1920s.
 In 1915, Preston built a large, red brick, eleven-room farmhouse to the north of lot 13 which still stood as of 2008.
 In 1923, the residence became the first in the area to have electricity, powered by a Delco generator in the basement.
 Preston's entrepreneurial spirit saw him and his family living in the basement as he used the home for hotel guests during the summers of the 1920s, and since the lane to his house was the only access to the lake, he charged a toll fee of 25 cents for cars and 10 cents for horses and carriages to use the lane for lake access.

 On 29 August 1930, Plan 232 was approved by Whitchurch Township, and Preston hired engineers and surveyors to begin development of the north side of the lake.
 Considering that the first condominium law passed in the United States was in the Commonwealth of Puerto Rico in 1958, his idea for a private community of home owners, controlled by the association of owners that jointly represent ownership of the whole area, was visionary for the time.

 Preston created one public and one private beach, installed a wharf and diving facilities and stocked the lake with bass for fishing.
 In 1955, the lake was painted by the Group of Seven artist A. J. Casson.
 The painting was of the Hennessy homestead, which still stands on the west side of Woodbine Avenue.